uphy/agent-sync/.agent-def/memories/00_Overview.md

 Each task can be of type "memory" (context) or "command" (commands), with multiple sources and targets.

+The configuration can be organized in two formats: standard or simplified.

-For more details, refer to the {{ file "docs/config.md" }} file for configuration and the {{ file "docs/logging.md" }} file for logging.
+For more details, refer to the documentation files in the `/docs` directory.